karoczerwinska/ToDo_App/README.md

 # ToDo App

 The application displays a list of tasks to be performed.
-Tasks are divided into done and to do.
+Tasks are divided into done and to-do.
 Done tasks are crossed out, colored and the checkbox on the left is marked.
-To-do tasks have are an unchecked checkbox on the left.
+To-do tasks have an unchecked checkbox on the left.

 The row with the possibility of adding a new task is always displayed under the task list.
 A new task is always a to-do task.